pedrogbmendes/HPT_advTrain/train/README.md

 To parallelize and automatize the deployment and speed up the training, you can also run   `python3 run.py`.
 In this file, you can directly specify all the arguments to run the train.py file, and the script will deploy in a sequential (1 worker) or parallel way (several workers) the training process.
 Do not forget to install pytorch.

+These scripts were used to train a given model using a specific benchmark using different HPs configurations (see Section 3.2 of our paper and Figures 1, 2, and 3).